brackaszihmani/brackaszihmani.github.io/README.md

-for more info contact uxidone@gmail.com
+for more info contact uxidone@gmail.com            Responce tooks not that much time